 Within our Projects module, there are a number of terms which may or may not be familiar to you, including Workpackages, WorkItems and LinkItems.
 You can read more about these within our Projects help section.

 On the subject of people, your Solvers are your organisation's idea creators.
-We also use a few terms that will be familiar to you already, such as Innovation Manager, Project Manager and Platform Manager.
+We also use a few terms that will be familiar to you already, such as Innovation Manager, Project Manager and Platform Owner.
 The latter of which is your organisation's admin, responsible for inviting users and setting preferences within your platform.